 Seeds of Truth Ministries

 Through evangelization and catechesis, Seeds of Truth Ministries exists to assist adult Catholics to respond more fully to their baptismal call to be disciples of Christ in the 21st century.
-Through radio programming, inspirational talks, retreats in both parish and diocesan settings, and catechetical formation, Seeds of Truth Ministries provides the north state of California and beyond with future lay leadership that will enhance and enrich the mission and work of the Church.
+Through radio programming, inspirational talks, retreats in both parish and diocesan settings, and catechetical formation, Seeds of Truth Ministries exists to enrich the mission and work of the Church.
 Seeds of Truth Ministries is a response to the Church’s call for a new evangelization.

 Seeds of Truth Ministries Services